footios/kaini-diathiki/README.md

-Here we're going to try to make our first real-worls project.
+Here we're going to try to make our first real-world project.
 It is dedicated to New Testament.